MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gpu-manage-via-device.md

 ---
 title: Manage GPUs via Discrete Device Assignment for Azure Local (preview)
-description: Learn how to Manage GPUs via Discrete Device Assignment for Azure Local (preview).
+description: Learn how to manage GPUs via Discrete Device Assignment for Azure Local (preview).
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
 ms.service: azure-stack-hci
-ms.date: 10/14/2024
+ms.date: 10/21/2024
 ---

 # Manage GPUs via Discrete Device Assignment (preview)

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to manage GPU DDA wiforth Arc virtual machines (VMs) on Azure Local.
-For GPU DDA management on AKS enabled by Azure Arc, see [Use GPUs for compute-intensive workloads](/azure/aks/hybrid/deploy-gpu-node-pool#create-a-new-workload-instance-with-a-gpu-enabled-node-pool).
+This article describes how to manage GPU DDA with Arc virtual machines (VMs) on Azure Local.
+For GPU DDA management on AKS enabled by Azure Arc, see [Use GPUs for compute-intensive workloads](/azure/aks/hybrid/deploy-gpu-node-pool#create-a-new-workload-cluster-with-a-gpu-enabled-node-pool).

 Discrete Device Assignment (DDA) allows you to dedicate a physical graphical processing unit (GPU) to your workload.
 In a DDA deployment, virtualized workloads run on the native driver and typically have full access to the GPU's functionality.
 DDA offers the highest level of app compatibility and potential performance.